I7-Examples/When-in-Rome-2/docs/source.txt

 When Housekeeping begins:
 	if the player is nude, make no decision;
 	increase plot depth by 1;
-	change Esther's utterance to "Esther passes the door at this inopportune moment and makes one or two tart comments on the state of your house-keeping.
+	now Esther's utterance is "Esther passes the door at this inopportune moment and makes one or two tart comments on the state of your house-keeping.

 'And don't think I'm staying late to tidy it up, either,' she says, on her way back to the typewriter.
 'I'm meeting a couple of the girls tonight.'